SSBG6/iris-pytorch-classifier/README.md

-IRIS CLASSIFICATION USING PYTORCH
+IRIS CLASSIFICATION USING PYTORCH:
 A machine learning project that uses a neural network built with PyTorch to predict Iris flower species based on biometric features.

-OVERVIEW
+OVERVIEW:
 This project demonstrates the development of a supervised machine learning model using PyTorch to classify Iris flowers into three species:

 Setosa